 Of course we encourage you to get creative and try different colors, shapes, and sizes.
 Feel free to paint your face silver instead of putting a box over your head all night, or wearing gloves so you can carry around your drink at the Halloween party.
 Make it your own, with your own style and remember to think about what you’ll be doing while you are in the costume.

-Don’t forget to brush up on your robot dancing skills.
+And don’t forget to brush up on your robot dancing skills.

 Did you make a robot costume?
 Did you find useful pictures or tutorials online?
 Please contribute your findings in the comment section below.